Background to the Programme:

-Presently it is a pilot initiative funded by the EU and commenced in October 2017 and will conclude in March 2020.
+Presently it is a pilot initiative funded by the EU and Tusla, and commenced in October 2017 and will conclude in March 2020.
 There are key targets to be achieved, overall 120 co-facilitated rollouts of the programme and 60 lead facilitators trained up.
 This translates per area and worker as 30 rollouts and 15 facilitators trained up.
 An external research process commenced in October 2018 and will continue throughout 2019 with its findings available in 2020.

 Targets attained in 2018: